mgifford/open-source-contracting/GoC-TBS-Examples.md

    Perl is distribued by O'Reilly Media under the [Perl Artistic License](www.perl.com/pub/a/language/misc/artistic.html )

-Trade Name: The trade name ProjectName is owned by the Government of Canada, and it cannot be used in the trade names of derivative works without the written permission of the ProjectName Project Manager on behalf of the Government of Canada.
+**Trade Name**: The trade name ProjectName is owned by the Government of Canada, and it cannot be used in the trade names of derivative works without the written permission of the ProjectName Project Manager on behalf of the Government of Canada.

-Limitation of Liability: In accordance with the TBS ?Policy on Decision Making in Limiting Contractor Liability in Crown Procurement Contracts?
+**Limitation of Liability**: In accordance with the TBS ?Policy on Decision Making in Limiting Contractor Liability in Crown Procurement Contracts?
 (Annex 4, Model 2), the Parties agree that given the Government of Canada's business objective of facilitating knowledge-sharing and